AbhighnaSuresh1104/team-project-team-15/README.md

 ###### Respect
 * We conducted our meetings, discussion professionally having respect towards each other.
 * We values everyone's opinion in the project and setup a meeting to discuss whenever there is a conflict of opinion.

+## Scrum
+- We followed 2 Week sprints where we had scrum call each week

+## Design Decision

+- For Backend:

+- For Frontend:
+React : We used React to make the ui/ux development easier, making components of the application.
+Dividing entire pages into different components helped us in code maintainability and refactoring.

+- For Database/ORM:

+## Feature Set of our project:
+1. 3 categories of users: Normal customers, Airline employees and Airport Employees.
+Users to access the System with role based authentication.
+2. Retrive flight arrivals and departures and gate assignments based on time selected by user.
+This information can be viewed by all kind of users.
+3. Gate and Baggage Claim information will be displayed in the homepage which can viewed by all kind of users.
+4. Airport Employees: They can enable or disable one or more gates for maintenance.
+5. Airport Employees: They can assign Baggage Carousel number to Arriving flights and the system would prevent conflicting assignments.
+6. Airline Employees: Add or update the schedule of flights belonging to their airlines.
+7. Implemented a scheduler for Random Gate assignment for Arriving and Departing flights.
+We have designed this to prevent conflicting assignments.
+8. Implemented a scheduler to remove gates and baggages automatically after the flights have been departed.